Facioscapulohumeral muscular dystrophy: Physical and occupational therapy

 Aerobic exercise has been shown to reduce chronic fatigue and decelerate fatty infiltration of muscle in FSHD.
 Physical activity in general might slow disease progression in the legs.
 The AAN recommends that people with FSHD engage in low-intensity aerobic exercise to promote energy levels, muscle health, and bone health.
-Moderate-intensity strength training appears to do no harm, although it has not been shown to be beneficial.
+Moderate-intensity strength training appears to do no harm, although it is not beneficial.
 Physical therapy can address specific symptoms; there is no standardized protocol for FSHD.
 Anecdotal reports suggest that appropriately applied kinesiology tape can reduce pain.
 Occupational therapy can be used for training in activities of daily living (ADLs) and to help adapt to new assistive devices.
 Cognitive behavioral therapy (CBT) has been shown to reduce chronic fatigue in FSHD, and it also decelerates fatty infiltration of muscle when directed towards increasing daily activity.

 Braces are often used to address muscle weakness.
-Scapular bracing can improve scapular positioning, which improves shoulder function, although it is often deemed as ineffective or impractical.
+Scapular bracing can improve scapular positioning, which improves shoulder function, although it is often deemed ineffective or impractical.
 Ankle-foot orthoses can improve walking, balance, and quality of life.